Last updated on 9th November 2023.

-With 32% of marketers saying visual images are the most important form of content for their business, you need to start taking advantage of royalty free images.
+With 49% of marketers saying visual images are a very important form of content for their business, you need to start taking advantage of royalty free images.

 You can use royalty free images for a variety of things, including in your marketing content, to jazz up your website or social media posts, or even to create some branded merchandise.

-Royalty free images are exactly as the name suggests – they are images that are ‘free of royalties’, meaning that rights to the image are sold at a flat-rate, for a one-time fee.
+Royalty free images are images that are ‘free of royalties’.
+This means that rights to the image are sold at a flat-rate, for a one-time fee.

 Not all royalty free images have the same usage rights.
 Some will be available for private use only, while others will be available for commercial use.
 Here’s a quick rundown of terms to look out for: